syntaxiom/Shoulder_Pi/README.md

 See parts 5, 6, and 7 of the compote.blogspot link.
 It's important for accessing RGB values.

-Need to determine offset by `x mod 4`

 ## Transparency/Opacity Formula
 C1 = [R1, G1, B1]